-It is one of the most reliable wireless dog fences.
+It is one of the best wireless dog fences.
 It also has the best range of features on offer.
-Find out more about these features..back to menu ↑
+Find out more about these features..

 It is useable for up to 2 dogs that weigh more than 20 pounds and are older than 6 months.
 It has a collar size which has been designed for much larger dogs.
 The collar is also waterproof.

 It uses a lithium ion rechargeable battery.
 In fact Perimeter Technologies was one of the first companies to use a removable and changeable rechargeable battery which are easy to switch out.
 Once charged the batteries last for 1-3 days depending on how much the dog challenges the fence.

 It has some unique features like a boundary challenge system which warns you when your dog is trying to cross the boundary.
 However it has one of the highest boundary wobbles of 8.8 feet.

 It is a little expensive as compared to other top wireless dog fences, but it does have some unique features that are not available with other fences.
 Read more about this wireless dog fence…

 The Funace pet containment system is a revolutionary invention that will help you in keeping your dog safe from traffic and jumping over fences.
 It’s easy to set up and use because it contains only a compact wi-fi radio transmitter and a rechargeable collar that is a real money saver.
 Another great thing is that your dog can jump into the water, play with the sprinkle or run in the rain because the collar is 100% water resistant.